pic

 Does it hurt?

 During the session, you will feel a tapping sensation on your head.
-Each treatment session lasts around 19 minutes.
+Each treatment session lasts up to 19 minutes.
 Some NeuroStar patients experience mild to moderate pain or discomfort at or near the treatment site during the first week of treatment

 Is TMS the same as ECT?